denis9667/open-blockchain/README.md

 For more details, see the full text in the [LICENSE](./LICENSE) file.

-It will be an open source blockchain
+<p>It will be an open source blockchain<p>
-Are forks allowed for this repository?
-Yes forks of this repository are allowed, But you need to edit name if you dont going to contribute to a repository using fork
+<p>Are forks allowed for this repository?
+Yes forks of this repository are allowed, But you need to edit name if you dont going to contribute to a repository using fork<p>
+<p>please in pull requests and commits if you will contribute write information aaout what was edited or what was been fixed</p>
 <p>This project is not finished!</p>
-<p>If you want to contribute contact with me</p>